raphaelladinig/nixos/hosts/inspiron/README.md

 just install inspiron
 ```

-4. Boot in to the installation, change the passwords of users & deploy your secrets
+4. Boot in to new system, change the passwords of users & deploy secrets